 Since the message is for a company meeting or if you are a sole proprietor for you, make sure to include your company name or your own to depict your presence.

-In the end, your reminder email may look like this:
+In the end, In the end, your meeting reminder template is this:

 Subject line: Modern art class, Wednesday